Meet Our Development and Communications Team

 Bryan Chavez Castro

 Bryan joined CCNB in 2023, and he brings over four years of experience in various writing and editing roles.
-He served as Music Editor for La Voz Bilingual Newspaper, and he worked at Santa Rosa Junior College’s Public Relations Department as a Communications and Marketing Intern.
-He also worked at SRJC Petaluma’s Intercultural Center creating collateral for cultural events to foster diversity and inclusion.
-He served as Staff Editor of the Comparative Literature Undergraduate Journal at UC Berkeley, where he received a B.A. in comparative literature with honors in 2021.
+He worked at Santa Rosa Junior College’s Public Relations Department as a Communications and Marketing Intern and at SRJC Petaluma’s Intercultural Center creating collateral for cultural events to foster diversity and inclusion.
+He also served as Staff Editor of the Comparative Literature Undergraduate Journal at UC Berkeley, where he received a B.A. in comparative literature with honors in 2021.
 Born and raised in El Salvador, he wrote an honors thesis about the creation of a transnational Salvadoran identity by examining the cultural production of the postwar years.
-Before joining CCNB, he was Customer Experience Intern at Torch Leadership Labs, a start-up ushering diversity and equity focused professional development to all leadership levels.
+Before joining CCNB, he was Customer Experience Intern at Torch Leadership Labs, a start-up delivering professional development to all leadership levels.